 There are other activities that may be restricted by a temporary restraining order.
 You should speak with an attorney to determine if your needs correlate to the statutorily named activities in the Texas Family Code.

-“Getting Divorced in Texas If Your Spouse Lives Out of State?”
+Q: Can I Get Divorced in Texas If My Spouse Lives Out of State?"

 A: The general answer is yes.